+Column Description

+Oper.
+Status Current operational state of the interface:

+• Up

+• Down

+• Testing

+• Unknown

+• Dormant

-Column Description Operational Status Current operational state of the interface: • Up • Down • Testing • Unknown • Dormant • Not present • Lower layer down For detailed definitions of each status, see Appendix E, "Status Definitions."
+• Not present

+• Lower layer down

+For detailed definitions of each status, see Appendix E, "Status Definitions".

+This column is displayed by default.

 Status Reason Reason for the current status of the interface.

 For a full list of possible reasons, see the stateReasons.html file.
-If you installed the MWTM in: • The default directory, /opt , then the file is located at /opt/CSCOsgm/apache/share/htdocs/eventHelp directory. • A different directory, then the help directory and file are located in that directory.
+If you installed the MWTM in:

+• The default directory, /opt , then the file is located at /opt/CSCOsgm/apache/share/htdocs/eventHelp directory.

+• A different directory, then the help directory and file are located in that directory.

 If the cell is too small to show all of the status reason, place the cursor over the cell to see the full text in a tooltip.

 The status reasons are listed in order of decreasing magnitude.
 If two or more reasons apply, the reason of greatest magnitude appears first.

 If the status reason is Unsupported Configuration, correct the configuration and enter the mwtm cleandiscover command to delete all current network data and begin a discovery of the network.
 If the status reason remains Unsupported Configuration, enter the mwtm clean command to restore the MWTM server to a state that would exist after a new installation of the MWTM, excluding the log files, which the MWTM retains.
 To also remove the log files, enter the mwtm cleanall command.
-For more information on the use of these commands, see Appendix B, "Command Reference."
+For more information on the use of these commands, see Appendix B, "Command Reference".

+This column is displayed by default.